-The Hague Arrangement Concerning the International Registrations of Industrial Designs189 was the first international treaty to specifically address industrial design protection.
+The Hague Arrangement Concerning the International Registrations of Industrial Designs was the first international treaty to specifically address industrial design protection.
 Its purpose, however, was not the harmonization of design laws but solely the creation of a centralized registration process at the international level in order to facilitate registration in multiple states.

-- 187 S. 3523 § 2(e)(d)(3),(4). - 188 See S. 3718 § 2(g).
-See S. 3523 § 2(h).
+S. 3728 § 2(a)(10); S. 3523 § 2(a)(11).